FashionMAC: Deformation-Free Fashion Image Generation with Fine-Grained Model Appearance Customization: Experiments

 \subsection{Implementation Details}

-We conduct experiments on the virtual try-on benchmark VITON-HD~\cite{choi2021viton}, which contains $14,221$ training images and $2,032$ testing images to evaluate FashionMAC and other related methods.
-The model is trained at the resolution of $576\times768$.
+We conduct experiments on the virtual try-on benchmark VITON-HD~\cite{choi2021viton}, which contains $14,221$ training images and $2,032$ testing images.
+The model is trained at $576\times768$.
 FashionMAC is built on Stable Diffusion 1.4~\cite{LDM}.
 All experiments are implemented with Pytorch and performed on $4$ NVIDIA A100 80G GPUs.
-More details about the dataset and implementation can be found in the supplementary material.
+Please refer to the \textit{Supp.} for more information and additional results on the IGPair dataset\cite{shen2025imagdressing}.